How Annabell Realized Her Partner Abused Her

-I noticed that he drank almost everyday.
+I noticed that he drank almost every day.
 It was just a couple after work and before dinner.
-I was alarmed by this but he reassured me there was no problem with drinking.
-He said, he was single for so many years (he was 40 and never married) and had nothing to go home before so he always had a couple beers after work..
+I felt alarmed by this but he reassured me there was no problem with drinking.
+He said, he was single for so many years (he was 40 and never married) and had nothing to go home before so he always had a couple of beers after work.

-After several confrontations with my daughters they became scared to be around and chose to stay with their dad.
+After several confrontations with my daughters, they became scared and chose to stay with their dad.
 I was helpless and feel bad to this day that I allowed them to feel this way.
 It just seemed like if I stood my ground with him the verbal abuse got worse.
 My daughters, now 30 and 25 years old still question why I stayed.

 Now I’m the sole punching bag in the house.
 Every time he has a bad day or his job takes a toll on him I’m the one who suffers.

-He now drinks more then a couple beers everyday.
+He now drinks more than a couple of beers every day.
 It’s more like 6 -10 or more.
-He doesn’t eat dinner until he is done drinking which puts our dinner time at around 9 or 10 at night.
+He doesn’t eat dinner until he finishes drinking which puts our dinner time at around 9 or 10 at night.
 If I try to get him out of this rut and try to make our life more normal he just gets angry.

 He has become controlling over everything we do.
 We never go out anymore.
 We don’t go out to dinner or spend an evening with friends.
 There is no normal activity outside the home.

 Things are falling apart fast.
 I’m home today after calling in sick because I couldn’t make myself get up after an outburst last night.
-My husband has been working a lot of hours and has been traveling out of town for several weeks now.
+Lately, my husband has worked many hours and gone out-of-town for several weeks now.
 I expressed how difficult this has been on me and I’m getting worn out.
 I too have a very stressful job managing an apartment complex of 180 elderly/disabled residents.
 I have six great employees but the job takes a lot out of me.
 I come home every night to take care of our pets.